 Sharrington Hall is the largest house in the village and is a grade II listed building from the late sixteenth/early seventeenth century.
-It is situated at the centre of the village at the junction of Ash Yard, Lower Hall Lane and Upper Hall Lane.
+It is situated at the centre of the village and can be accessed from Ash yard, Lower Hall Lane and Upper Hall Lane.
 The house is symmetrical and built of flint with brick dressed walls.
 It has distinctive mullion and transom windows with leaded lights which can be seen from the front elevation

-The Old Rectory is another grand house located within the southern part of the Conservation Area on The Street.
-Although it is largely screened by vegetation and mature trees, features of the house can be glimpsed from Bale Road and The Street.
+The Old Rectory is another grand house located south of the Conservation Area on The Street.
+Although it is largely screened by vegetation and mature trees, the house, features of the house can be glimpsed from Bale Road and The Street.
 The house has a date stone from 1855 and distinctive herringbone brickwork in polychrome on the front elevation.
 Both The Old Rectory and Sharrington Hall have a series of outbuildings to the rear of the house which is typical of buildings of a large scale.